Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Geometric Applications

 and $0\leq \varphi_{R}\leq 1, |\nabla \varphi_R| \leq \frac{2}{R}$.
 From $\liminf_{x\rightarrow \infty} \rho(x)=l>0$, there exists $\delta>0$ such that

 on the complement of $B(p,\delta)$ for some $\epsilon>0$.
 Then $R>\delta$,

 It is easy to see that for $R\geq \delta$,

 as $R \to \infty$.
 This implies $l-\epsilon = 0$.
 This contradiction completes the proof. \end{proof} Finally, we want to note that if the manifold is not Einstein, but has zero scalar curvature, we have the following rigidity. \begin{theorem} For $n \geq 3$, let $(M,g)$ be a complete, connected, non-compact $n$-dimensional Riemannian manifold with zero scalar curvature.
 Let $\mu_{1} \leq \ldots \leq \mu_{\binom{n}{2}} $ be eigenvalues of curvature operator of $(M,g)$.
-For $\kappa \geq 0$, suppose that $M$ satisfies a weighted Poincar\'e inequality with a nonnegative weight function $\rho$ with ~\eqref{eq:C1} and ~\eqref{eq:C2} and
+For $Q> \frac{1}{2}, \kappa \geq 0$, suppose that $M$ satisfies a weighted Poincar\'e inequality and

-for some $\kappa < \frac{2\left(Q-\dfrac{1}{2}\right)}{(n-1)Q^2}$.
-If ${\rm Rm}$ is divergence free then,
+for some If ${\rm Rm}$ is divergence free then,

 \end{theorem} \begin{proof} We recall that if ${\rm Rm}$ is divergence free and $M$ has zero scalar curvature, then there is a refined Kato inequality proved by \cite{gangtian} that

 Therefore, using the argument in the proof of Theorem \ref{thm5} and Remark \ref{remd}, we are done. \end{proof} \begin{remark} We would like to mention that the assumption $M$ has zero scalar curvature is quite natural.
 This is because of a result by Derdz\'{i}nski in \cite{Der} which stated that if the Riemannian tensor is harmonic then the scalar curvature must be constant. \end{remark}